Contents

 Natural Light.

-Homes are ending up being greener.
-Saving energy is a significant foundation of residential LEED accreditation.
-LEED houses use up to 30% less energy than non-LEED houses.
-Skylights bring free, tidy, natural light into homes, reducing the quantity of synthetic light required in a home.
+Houses are becoming greener.
+Conserving energy is a significant foundation of residential LEED accreditation.
+LEED homes use up to 30% less energy than non-LEED houses.
+Skylights bring totally free, tidy, natural light into houses, decreasing the quantity of synthetic light required in a home.

 Heat Gain When Needed.

-Skylights can impact a house’s interior design like no other element, adding an unanticipated punch in staircases or home offices or by supplying a centerpiece in living rooms and kitchen areas.
+Skylights can impact a house’s interior design like no other element, adding an unforeseen punch in staircases or office or by providing a focal point in living rooms and kitchen areas.

 Cons.